Roland, Oklahoma

 Roland is a town in Sequoyah County, Oklahoma, United States.
-It is part of the Fort Smith, Arkansas-Oklahoma Metropolitan Statistical Area.
-The population was 3,169 at the 2010 census, compared to the figure of 2,842 recorded in 2000.
+It is part of the Fort Smith, Arkansas-Oklahoma Metropolitan Statistical Area and the second most populated place in Sequoyah County.

+The population was 3,316 at the 2020 census, slightly higher than the 3,169 recorded in the 2010 census and the 2,842 recorded in the 2000 census.

 History

 This area was a dispersed rural community in the Cherokee Nation during the 19th century, until 1888, when the Kansas and Arkansas Valley Railway (KAVR) built a railroad line through it.

 Meanwhile, the formerly-dispersed residents coalesced into a small town called either Garrison or Garrison Creek.
 A post office was established in the town in 1902, and the town renamed itself as Roland in 1904.
 The 1910 census recorded 228 residents.